-Process Analytics
+Process Science

 • At the Strategic level, AI can help firms come up with robust plans.
 We explore this in the Alpha-GS project: Alpha-GS - Decision making in adversarial settings using Game tree Search Combined With satisfiability(SAT) [Blog Post]

-• In MIMIC-RL I investigated the problem of developing a Clinical Decision Support System for Sepsis Management using Deep Reinforcement Learning.
+Real-world environments are dynamic and can change over time.
+AI systems need to adapt their actions based on changing contexts and feedback.
+In MIMIC-RL I investigated the problem of developing a Clinical Decision Support System for Sepsis Management using Deep Reinforcement Learning.
 In our implementation, we sought to answer the following question: Given a patient's specific characteristics and physiological information at each time step as input, can our proposed framework learn an optimal treatment policy that prescribes the appropriate intervention (e.g., use of a ventilator) at each stage of the treatment process, in order to improve the final outcome (e.g., patient mortality)? see [Blog_post] for more details.

-• Federated Learning: Medical data is often geographically dispersed and distributed, and privacy concerns can prevent the construction of a centralized data warehouse.
+Medical data is often geographically dispersed and distributed, and privacy concerns can prevent the construction of a centralized data warehouse.
 By employing techniques such as federated learning and differential privacy, we can extract process models from distributed healthcare process logs.
 In this paper, we explore the framework of federated learning in the context of distributed process mining.

 Language Understanding and Search: